adonisjs/v6-docs/content/docs/authentication/verifying_user_credentials.md

 <div class="card">

 The code we have written in the above example is prone to [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).
 In the case of authentication, an attacker can observe the application response time to find whether the email or the password is incorrect in their provided credentials.
+We recommend you use the [AuthFinder mixin](#using-the-auth-finder-mixin) to prevent timing attacks and have a better developer experience.

 As per the above implementation: